TUDelft-DataDrivenControl/DCSC_poster_template/README.md

 # DCSC_poster_template
-A LaTeX template for DCSC posters from the TU Delft.
+A LaTeX template for posters from the DCSC at TU Delft

 ## Getting started